-According to Town and Country, New York City pollution was absolutely disastrous during the 1960s.
+New York City smog and pollution was absolutely disastrous during the 1960s.
 Throughout this time period, deaths from pulmonary emphysema and chronic bronchitis began to skyrocket, linked to widespread smoking and how dirty the air was overall.

-But the 1966 smog was especially awful — and deadly for several people in the city during that time.
-According to Gothamist, varying reports estimate that smog killed anywhere from 169 to 400 people in that year alone.
+But the 1966 New York City smog was especially awful — so much so that it killed some 200 people.
+According to Gothamist, varying reports estimate that smog killed anywhere from 169 to 400 people throughout that year.

 Let’s explore a time when New York City was besieged by smog — and remember its presence as a cautionary tale for the future.